 When either starting or maintaining an employee resource group, it is important to consider the support you will need, possible negative reactions, and the goals of the group.

 Write a mission statement for your group, formulate and prioritize goals for the short and long-term.
-Examples of initial goals include focusing on the employer’s LGBT-related policies and recommendations for improvement in that area and evaluating the LGBT-inclusiveness of the organization’s diversity training programs.
+Examples of initial goals include focusing on the employer’s LGBTQ-related policies and recommendations for improvement in that area and evaluating the LGBTQ-inclusiveness of the organization’s diversity training programs.
 Draw up a tentative plan to accomplish your goals and draft a budget.

 Possible goals for an employee resource group: